dojo/framework/src/widget-core/README.md

 }
 ```

-*registering the `onPropertiesChanged ` function in the constructor*
+For non decorator environments the listener can be registered using the `onPropertiesChanged ` function in the constructor.

 ```ts
 class MyWidget extends WidgetBase<WidgetProperties> {